-Nuzzo—who earned his Masters in Finance from Brandeis International Business School (IBS) in 2000—heeded his father’s advice.
+Nuzzo—who earned a Master of Science in Finance from Brandeis International Business School (IBS) in 2000—heeded his father’s advice.
 He has worked at some of the leading financial services companies in the world including Bank of America, Citizens Bank, and State Street.
 Today Nuzzo is a senior vice president at Capital One based in New York City.
 At Capital One, he oversees the bank’s Treasury Management revenue and liquidity management functions across all lines of business, runs a suite of commercial products, and handles pricing for a $30 billion commercial deposit portfolio.

 Why did you decide to go to business school?
 As I progressed in my career, I could see that the environment was changing.
 It was the late 90s and the financial world was becoming more technical, more complex, and more global.
 China was beginning to emerge and India was bursting onto the scene.
 I needed more training to get to that next level.

 Why did you choose Brandeis?
 The more research I did, the more I knew Brandeis was ‘it.’
 It was the school’s global perspective and international curriculum that sold me.
 I liked the faculty mix too.
 Brandeis strikes a good balance between academics and practitioners who explain how to put all that brainpower into action.